 Switch: [First/Second/Third unit type effect]: A layered, static ability that means, "As long as this unit is in the first arena listed on its type line, it gets the effects listed to the left of the first slash.
 As long as this unit is in the second arena listed on its type line, it gets the effects listed to the right of the first slash.
+As long as this unit is in the third arena listed on its type line, it gets the effects listed to the right of the first slash.
 As long as this unit is in the third arena listed on its type line, if any, it gets the effects listed to the right of the second slash, if any."
-If it says "None" as one of the arena type's effect, it means that it gets no extra effects while in that arena.
-The unit's Switch effects will correspond to the types listed on the unit's type line.
+If it says "None" as one of the arena type's effects, it means that it gets no extra effects while in that arena.
+The unit's switch effects will correspond to the types listed on the unit's type line.
 There won't be a slash for an arena not listed in the unit's type.
 Switch doesn't allow units to change arenas during the battle phase.

 Upkeep: [Cost]: A layered ability triggered when the build step starts that means, "When the build step starts each turn, you must pay the following cost."
 You must choose one of the costs that you can pay each turn, and ignore the others.
 You must still pay the Upkeep costs of a unit even if that unit is in the build zone, becomes the top card of a unique unit stack, or Pilots another unit.
 The Upkeep must be paid if you can pay it.
 If you can't pay any of the listed costs in full, then ignore Upkeep.
-If a unit has multiple Upkeep abilities, fulfilling just one of the Upkeep abilities (such as tapping the unit) does not satisfy all the Upkeep costs at once; it would only satisfy that instance of Upkeep.
+If a unit has multiple instances of Upkeep abilities, fulfilling just one of the Upkeep abilities (such as tapping the unit) does not satisfy all the Upkeep costs at once; it would only satisfy that instance of Upkeep.
 You may choose the order of multiple Upkeep abilities to keep an Upkeep from being paid, though a different order might pay it.